 In operational semantics the behaviour of programs is represented in terms of execution steps.
 A computation is thus composed of a sequence of transitions.
 Two syntactically different programs may have the same observational behaviour.
 This means that we need to define program equivalence (conventionally denoted \approx) based on a reasonable abstraction.
 In considering the equivalence of the programs for our language, bisimulation is a useful approach.
-It will also be applied to explore algebraic laws of our language in the next section.
+It will also be applied in exploring algebraic laws of our language.